-- 13.0 Providers must maintain all license, certifications, or accreditations in effect at the time of the approval of the R.B.W.O. provider contract or as required by federal, state or local law authorities.
-In addition, regulations and guidelines of the Department of Human Services, professional associations or entities providing accreditation to include business license or occupational tax certification required by certain jurisdictions.
+13.0 Providers must maintain all license, certifications, or accreditations in effect at the time of the approval of the R.B.W.O. provider contract or as required by federal, state or local law authorities.
+In addition, regulations and guidelines of the Department of

+Human Services, professional associations or entities providing accreditation to include business license or occupational tax certification required by certain jurisdictions.
 Certification or licensing for staff, facilities and programs must maintain compliance with R.B.W.O.
+Requirements.

-Requirements. - 13.1 Providers must have computers with internet access to be used by provider staff in performing requirements.
-Additionally providers must have telecommunications which ensure that the Division is able to reach the provider twenty-four (24) hours per day, seven (7) days per week. - 13.2 Providers must maintain sound practice informed by literature, research, legislation, policies and procedures as well as professional ethics and values. - 13.3 Providers must notify OPM of any change of address, telephone contacts, administrator/executive director, staff roster (including administrative assistants and part-time staff), admissions contact, GA+SCORE reporting contact and after-hours contact via the GA+SCORE system within 48 hours of the change.
-There must be at least two (2) distinctly identified staff with different contact information listed in GA+SCORE at all times. - 13.4 Providers must notify OPM of changes to policies and procedures that significantly impact the delivery of services or programmatic changes (i.e. gender or ages served).
+- 13.1 Providers must have computers with internet access to be used by provider staff in performing requirements.
+Additionally, providers must have telecommunications which ensure that the Division is able to reach the provider twenty-four (24) hours per day, seven (7) days per week. - 13.2 Providers must maintain sound practice informed by literature, research, legislation, policies and procedures as well as professional ethics and values. - 13.3 Providers must notify OPM of any change of address, telephone contacts, administrator/executive director, staff roster (including administrative assistants and part-time staff), admissions contact, GA+SCORE reporting contact and after-hours contact via the GA+SCORE system within 48 hours of the change.
+There must be at least two (2) distinctly identified staff with different contact information listed in GA+SCORE at all times.